AbhishekPardhi/steam-analytics/README.md

 Then download the dataset `games.csv` from this [link](https://www.kaggle.com/datasets/fronkongames/steam-games-dataset) and put it inside the folder `data`

-Then run the python file app.py and wait for a few seconds for the webapp to load and show all of the visualizations
+Then run the python file app.py and wait for a few seconds for the webapp to load on localhost and show all of the visualizations
 ```
 $ python app.py
 ```